tomstorey/c2500re/README.md

 * 0x02110016: 0000 (writable)
 * 0x02110018: 0000 (writable, mask FF01)

-Having said that, writing word 0xFFFF to both 0x02110016 and 0x02110018 will cause a reset (CPU reset pin is asserted, so not a crash).
+Writing word 0xFFFF to both 0x02110016 and 0x02110018 will cause a reset (CPU reset pin is asserted, so not a crash).

 ### Minimal Startup Code
 The following represents the minimal code to get the system configured and able to function.